sammo-2000/Library-Management-System/docs/api/reservation/post.md

 ---

-This example shows a `POST` endpoint for creating a borrow.
+This example shows a `POST` endpoint for creating a reservation.

 **Request Body**: